 Listen to the podcast version

 Why do managers have such a hard time becoming a better listener?

-Managers want to be perceived as the engines of progress.
+Managers, especially if they are new as a manager, they want to be perceived as the engines of progress.
 Activity may frequently give them a false sense of being in control.

 But listening is erroneously equated with passivity and submissiveness.
 Consequently, many managers focus more on talking than on listening.
 In the end, what the boss says is what goes.
 This is a big leadership mistake.